AMR 35: Renault YS 2

 The Renault YS 2 was an artillery observation vehicle with advanced telemetric optics, including a rangefinder turret.
 On 20 July 1936 it was decided by the Artillery to acquire such a type, called the voiture blindée tous terrains d'observation d'artillerie.
 On 11 August Renault was contacted to build a full scale wooden mock-up of a vehicle capable of accommodating the ER26 ter and R14 radio set, a large number of telephone cable connections and on top an optical rangefinder turret with a base of 160 centimetres.
 The Renault tank design bureau estimated that such a mock-up could be created for the negligible sum of just 6500 French franc and thus on 21 September made the counteroffer to rebuild one of the YS prototypes for ₣ 195,000, apart from supplying the mock-up for ₣ 9500.
 However, the ministry of defence refused this offer, just ordering the mock-up on 12 October.

-However, on 5 November Jean Restany, head of the Renault design bureau, decided to rebuild the prototype anyway.
-On 26 January 1937 the rangefinder was received, but it proved, with a width of 160 centimetres, simply too wide for a chassis that itself was no wider than 170 centimetres, though an attempt was made to place it in a wooden dummy turret.
-On 2 April a commission of artillery officers visited Renault and these suggested to use the smaller standard rangefinder used by machine-gun units that had a base of 125 centimetres.
+However, on 5 November, Jean Restany, head of the Renault design bureau, decided to rebuild the prototype anyway.
+On 26 January 1937, the rangefinder was received, but it proved, with a width of 160 centimetres, simply too wide for a chassis that itself was no wider than 170 centimetres, though an attempt was made to place it in a wooden dummy turret.
+On 2 April, a commission of artillery officers visited Renault and these suggested to use the smaller standard rangefinder used by machine-gun units that had a base of 125 centimetres.
 This was built in a steel cupola, that also featured a central pair of binoculars and binocular diascopes at the sides and back, that could be protected by armoured shutters.
-On 22 June Renault offered to sell this vehicle for the discount price of ₣ 150,000 (mock-up included).
-On 31 July the Army agreed; the contract was signed on 7 October 1937.
+On 22 June, Renault offered to sell this vehicle for the discount price of ₣ 150,000 (mock-up included).
+On 31 July, the Army agreed; the contract was signed on 7 October 1937.

-The vehicle, N° 58993, had already been sent on 8 August and was for field tests assigned to the 309e RATTT (Régiment d'Artillerie de Tracteurs Tous Terrains).
-Though the Atelier de Rueil in the Spring of 1938 began to study the possibility of fitting an improved turret, no further YS 2s were ordered, despite a continued demand for such vehicles: the Renault YS 2 was considered rather mediocre.
+The vehicle, N° 58993, had already been sent on 8 August and for field tests was assigned to the 309e RATTT (Régiment d'Artillerie de Tracteurs Tous Terrains).
+Though the Atelier de Rueil had begun to study the possibility of fitting an improved turret in the spring of 1938, no further YS 2s were ordered, despite a continued demand for such vehicles: the Renault YS 2 was considered rather mediocre.